Talamantez/flash-repo-vscode/PRIVACY.md

 # Privacy Policy

-## Claude AI Assistant Pro VSCode Extension
+## Flash Repo Snapshot Pro VSCode Extension

 **Effective Date:** November 24, 2024

 ### Overview
 Your privacy is important to us.
-This policy explains how Conscious Robot LLC ("we", "our", "us") collects and protects your information when using the Claude AI Assistant Pro VSCode Extension.
+This policy explains how Conscious Robot LLC ("we", "our", "us") collects and protects your information when using the Flash Repo Snapshot Pro VSCode Extension.

 ### Information We Collect